microsoft/vscode-docs/docs/getstarted/settings.md

 // Emmet

-  // Shows expanded emmet abbreviations as suggestions.
+  // Shows expanded Emmet abbreviations as suggestions.
   // The option "inMarkupAndStylesheetFilesOnly" applies to html, haml, jade, slim, xml, xsl, css, scss, sass, less and stylus.
   // The option "always" applies to all parts of the file regardless of markup/css.
   "emmet.showExpandedAbbreviation": "always",

-  // Shows possible emmet abbreviations as suggestions.
+  // Shows possible Emmet abbreviations as suggestions.
 Not applicable in stylesheets or when emmet.showExpandedAbbreviation is set to "never".
   "emmet.showAbbreviationSuggestions": true,

-  // Enable emmet abbreviations in languages that are not supported by default.
+  // Enable Emmet abbreviations in languages that are not supported by default.
 Add a mapping here between the language and emmet supported language.
   //  Eg: {"vue-html": "html", "javascript": "javascriptreact"}
   "emmet.includeLanguages": {},

-  // Variables to be used in emmet snippets "emmet.variables": {},
+  // Variables to be used in Emmet snippets "emmet.variables": {},

   // Define profile for specified syntax or use your own profile with specific rules.
   "emmet.syntaxProfiles": {},

-  // An array of languages where emmet abbreviations should not be expanded.
+  // An array of languages where Emmet abbreviations should not be expanded.
   "emmet.excludeLanguages": [
     "markdown"
   ],

-  // Path to a folder containing emmet profiles and snippets.'
+  // Path to a folder containing Emmet profiles and snippets.'
   "emmet.extensionsPath": null,

-  // When enabled, emmet abbreviations are expanded when pressing TAB.
+  // When enabled, Emmet abbreviations are expanded when pressing TAB.
   "emmet.triggerExpansionOnTab": false,

   // Preferences used to modify behavior of some actions and resolvers of Emmet.
   "emmet.preferences": {},

-  // If true, then emmet suggestions will show up as snippets allowing you to order them as per editor.snippetSuggestions setting.
+  // If true, then Emmet suggestions will show up as snippets allowing you to order them as per editor.snippetSuggestions setting.
   "emmet.showSuggestionsAsSnippets": false,

 // Grunt